ACM SIGHPC Emerging Woman Leader In Technical Computing

 How to Nominate

-Submissions open: April of odd-numbered years
+Submissions open: April 2024

-Winner selected: July of odd-numbered years
+Winner selected: July 31, 2024

-The ACM SIGHPC Emerging Woman Leader in Technical Computing (EWL/TC) is a biennial award open to any woman who has engaged in technical computing research, education, and/or practice for 5-15 years since receiving her highest degree.
+The ACM SIGHPC Emerging Woman Leader in Technical Computing (EWL/TC) is an annual award open to any woman who has engaged in technical computing research, education, and/or practiced for 5-15 years since receiving her highest degree.
 This international award creates a new career milestone achievement, and consists of a $2,000 honorarium, travel support to the SC conference, and a recognition plaque.
 For the purposes of this award, "technical computing" includes all of the various fields that are part of what we think of as HPC – areas such as visualization, analytics, operations, scientific application software (creation and porting/tuning), libraries, and so on – as well as professionals working with everything from small, workgroup-sized systems, to leading systems on the TOP500 list.